J-81/GeneLab_Data_Processing-1/RNAseq/Previous_GL-DPPD-7101_Revisions/GL-DPPD-7101-E.md

 **Input Data:**

-- *.bed (genome annotation in BED format, output from step 5b)
+- *.bed (genome annotation in BED format, output from [Step 5b](#5b-convert-genepred-to-bed-file))
-- *Aligned.sortedByCoord.out.bam (sorted mapping to genome file, output from [step 4a](#4a-align-reads-to-reference-genome-with-star))
+- *Aligned.sortedByCoord_sorted.out.bam (sorted mapping to genome file, output from [Step 4d](#4d-sort-aligned-reads))
-- *Aligned.sortedByCoord.out.bam.bai (index of sorted mapping to genome file, output from step [4c](#4c-index-aligned-read), although not indicated in the command, this file must be present in the same directory as the respective \*Aligned.sortedByCoord.out.bam file)
+- *Aligned.sortedByCoord_sorted.out.bam.bai (index of sorted mapping to genome file, output from [Step 4e](#4e-index-sorted-aligned-reads), although not indicated in the command, this file must be present in the same directory as the respective \*Aligned.sortedByCoord_sorted.out.bam file)

 **Output Data:**